colinc27/Challenge1/README.md

 WHEN I view the title element
 THEN I find a concise, descriptive title

+Here is a link to the deployed website:

 The final webpage should look like the following:
 ![webpagescreenshot](./Develop/Finalpage.png "Fianl webpage")

 Change Log: